henriquecastror/henriquecastror_md/content/slideslist/2020-10-16 EnAnpad 2020/index.md

 ---

-Slides on the talk "Internationalization in Finance Research" (EnAnapad - Brazilian Management Meeting 2020).
+Slides from a talk about "Internationalization in Finance Research" (EnAnapad - Brazilian Management Meeting 2020).